UnknownEquineCoderFH/Sags-Langspec/+ArtCafe, Software Requirements Specification.md

 It should not and will not include any findings that arose after November the 14th.
 </p>

-#### 1.5 Definitions and Acronyms
-!
-TODO (FILL OR REMOVE)

 ---

 ### **2. Overview**

 #### 2.1 User Needs
-David
 <ul style="font-size: 16;">
 <li>User needs to be able to login
-<li>User mmust have the ability to scan the QR code using camera
+<li>User must have the ability to scan the QR code using camera
-<li>Information must be presented simple and visible so the user will not have any troubles and issues achieving his/her goal of using the application efficiently
+<li>Information must be presented simple and visible so the user will not have any troubles and issues achieving their goal of using the application efficiently
 <li>The font being used must be compatible with most of the languages so the user will be able to read everything
 <li>Data of the user must be also protected in order to prevent any malicious behavior
 <li>User must have the choice to edit the data that is being stored about them, meaning maintainability of the data.
-<li>User needs to have an intuitive interface, using standards in UI/UX will be necessary.
-(Check mark = continue, Cross = decline) etc
+<li>The user shall navigate using an intuitive interface, favouring good colour contrast and simply recognisable icons.
 </ul>

 #### 2.2 Assumptions and Dependencies
-Dinu, prolly is shit
 <ul style="font-size: 16;">
 <li>We intend to create a cross-platform application.
 <li>We expect the application to work for up to 200 users at the same time, with the possibility to upscale the number of users depending on how successful the launch will be.